-The male mesh sling procedure involves placement of a synthetic sling in the groin area to compress the urethra under it.
+The male mesh sling procedure involves the placement of a synthetic sling in the groin area to compress the urethra under it.
 It is implanted completely in your body and is designed to reposition and support the urethra to restore normal bladder control.
 The male mesh sling procedure was developed to help men with urinary incontinence due to sphincter weakness or insufficiency in the setting of prior pelvic surgery, including post-TURP (transurethral resection of the prostate) and radical prostatectomy.

-While there are other, more widely accepted treatments for male incontinence such as the artificial urinary sphincter, the companies which manufacture these male mesh slings market the procedure as having the advantage of requiring only a small incision in the groin and having a fairly short recovery time.
-Male mesh sling surgeries have eliminated or reduced urinary incontinence in thousands of patients, but unfortunately a significant number of patients have not have positive results.
+While there are other, more widely accepted treatments for male incontinence such as the artificial urinary sphincter, the companies that manufacture these male mesh slings market the procedure as having the advantage of requiring only a small incision in the groin and having a fairly short recovery time.
+Male mesh sling surgeries have eliminated or reduced urinary incontinence in thousands of patients, but unfortunately a significant number of patients have not had positive results.
 Male mesh slings can cause a number of side effects, some of which are severe.

 The FDA has received hundreds of complaints and severe adverse event reports involving a number of faulty male mesh slings.